 Antibiotics work to resolve illness caused by bacterial infection.
 They are not effective against viruses, parasites, or fungal infections.
 Relying on them in incidences where they are not effective will not resolve illness, and antibiotics used unnecessarily can impair the immune system of your dog when they have a viral infection, which will impair the body's natural ability to fight the virus.
-Fungal and parasitic infections, such as yeast infections, can become worse when treated with antibiotics, as antibiotics destroy some naturally occurring bacteria, resulting in an imbalance of natural, beneficial flora in your dog’s body, and allowing fungal organisms and parasites to flourish.
-Also, antibiotic use allows low levels of bacteria present to be exposed to the antibiotic, and increases the chance that resistance to the medication will develop.
-If antibiotic is not useful in treating a viral or fungal infection, exposing bacteria to antibiotics unnecessarily. and allowing resistance to build is taking an unnecessary risk.
+Fungal and parasitic infections, such as yeast infections, can become worse when treated with antibiotics, as these medicines destroy some naturally occurring bacteria, resulting in an imbalance of natural, beneficial flora in your dog’s body, and allowing fungal organisms and parasites to flourish.
+Also, antibiotic use allows low levels of bacteria present to be exposed to the pharmaceutical and increases the chance that resistance to the medication will develop.
+If antibiotics are not useful in treating a viral or fungal infection, exposing bacteria to antibiotics unnecessarily and allowing resistance to build is taking an unnecessary risk.

 Importance of Diagnosis

-Certain antibiotics are more effective on certain bacterial infections and can be more appropriately used on bacterial infections on different locations of the body.
+Certain antibiotics are more effective on specific bacterial invasions and can be more appropriately used on bacterial infections in different locations of the body.
 Eye, ear, skin, pulmonary, and urinary tract infections respond differently to different antibiotics.
-Ensuring that bacterial infections are identified by conducting cultures of bacteria present to confirm presence of actual bacterial infection and to identify the type of bacteria involved will help ensure the correct antibiotic.
-Using the most appropriate antibiotic will prevent the development of antibiotic resistance and will resolve conditions more effectively.
+Ensuring that bacterial infections are identified by conducting cultures of microorganisms present to confirm the presence of actual bacterial infection and to identify the type of bacteria involved will help ensure the correct antibiotic.
+Using the most appropriate medication will prevent the development of antibiotic resistance and will resolve conditions more effectively.

 It is necessary to use antibiotics as directed.
-Not completing or missing doses of antibiotic can result in resistance developing, as inadequate amounts of antibiotic are used to effectively destroy bacteria.
+Not completing or missing doses of medicine can result in resistance developing, as inadequate amounts of antibiotics are used to effectively destroy bacteria.
 Bacteria left behind may become resistant to the medication and subsequent treatments will be ineffective.